 My wife and I bravely set off in an RV with no particular plan to travel France and this is our adventure during April/May 2016.

 I am having a go at chronicling my travel experiences.
 So to those readers who wish they could travel, to those that want to travel somewhere different, or to those that enjoy a break from what they do during the day please enjoy these pages.
 I welcome feedback and questions.

 The adventure in FRANCE begins immediealty below.
-Please click through to the rest of the story or click on the links of the right hand side of this page to take you elsewhere in this wonderful world.
+Please click through to the rest of the story or click on the links on this page to take you elsewhere in this wonderful world.

 I visited China for the very first time in Oct 2015 and this is my impression.